ktonon/two-medium-model/README.md

 The GCM is not solely a source of gravitational attraction; it provides the momentum-transfer component that, in combination with LCM structures, produces attractive and repulsive forces across all scales.

 ## 2. Matter as Standing Waves in the LCM

+Many earlier physical models have attempted to describe matter as some form of localized wave.
+Classical ether theories imagined particles as knots or disturbances in a single universal medium.
+More recent “elastic aether” approaches propose that mass, charge, and quantum behavior arise from deformations or resonances in an elastic or fluid vacuum.
+Soliton-based models likewise treat matter as stable wave packets in nonlinear fields.
+These ideas share a common intuition: matter may be an organized pattern of motion rather than a separate substance.

+What remains unresolved in all single-medium approaches, however, is the **problem of confinement**.
+In a uniform elastic medium, waves disperse; they do not naturally remain localized.
+A stable, particle-like standing wave requires some form of boundary condition or trapping mechanism, but a single-medium ether does not provide a clear physical origin for such boundaries.
+This limitation has historically constrained the explanatory reach of wave-as-matter theories.

+The Two-Medium Model addresses this difficulty by introducing a second substrate—the **Gravity-Carrying Medium (GCM)**—whose ultra-fast particulate flux interacts with the **Light-Carrying Medium (LCM)**.
+When transverse LCM waves concentrate into a small region, they locally reduce the incoming GCM flux, creating a gravitational shadow.
+This shadow increases the surrounding LCM compression, and the increased compression further confines the wave.
+The feedback continues until the system reaches a stable equilibrium.
+The wave becomes trapped in a **gravity-induced compression well of its own making**, forming a localized, self-sustaining standing wave.

+This dual-medium interaction supplies a natural mechanism for the existence of stable matter waves—something difficult to obtain in any single-medium framework.
+To my knowledge, no prior model combines a compressible light-carrying medium with a separate gravitational flux in such a way that **confinement, particle structure, and gravitational response emerge from the same underlying dynamics**.

+The ability of 2MM to explain how standing waves become self-confined is one of the model’s strongest conceptual features.
+It allows matter to arise not as an arbitrary postulate, but as a natural consequence of how two complementary media shape and reinforce one another.

+> *A particularly influential example for this work is **Tom Van Flandern’s Meta Model**, which argued that the vacuum may consist of multiple interacting substrates and that gravity and light need not propagate through the same physical medium.
+While the Meta Model differs substantially from 2MM in mechanism and structure, its core idea, that distinct media may underlie different physical phenomena, provided the inspiration for 2MM.*

 ### 2.1 Pair Production Symmetry and Wave Breaking